sap-tutorials/Tutorials/tutorials/private-link-aws/private-link-aws.md

 You should now receive a success message that the approval is pending.

->**Security Info**: In a scenario in which the person that approves the endpoint connection wasn't the one that created the Private Link service in the first place, please verify that the connection originated from a trustworthy origin (for instance, a colleague asking for approval via e-mail).
+>**Security Info**: In a scenario in which the person that approves the endpoint connection wasn't the one that created the Private Link Service in the first place, please verify that the connection originated from a trustworthy origin (for instance, a colleague asking for approval via e-mail).
 This verification process prevents malicious misuse of resource ids.